pstuffa/d3-course-work/d3BasicsDayOne.md

 Make the circle disappear!
 ```

 *[Go here](http://www.w3schools.com/svg/default.asp) to see all the SVG objects and what attributes they require.
-This is important, as often, issues with creating different SVG objects happen when one uses the wrong attributes, such as setting x and y coordinates for a cirlce, which require cx and cy coordinates.*
+This is important, as often, issues with creating different SVG objects happens when one uses the wrong attributes, such as setting x and y coordinates for a cirlce, which require cx and cy coordinates.*